 EIM volunteers go out everyday afternoon and serve freshly cooked nutritious meals to those who are hungry especially to workers who have lost their jobs.
 The time has come that every person must work towards preventing hunger and saving lives.

 The NGO has partnered with Zomato Feeding India Initiative and currently distributes 2,500 meals/day.
 Needless to say that the need is much more.
 While Zomato has pledged endless support with freshly cooked nutritious meals, the challenge lies in the inability to scale up the project because of lack of funds.

 We are raising funds to sponsor the distribution cost of 2,500 freshly cooked daily meals for the families of the underserved people in Delhi for a period of 6 months.

-- The running cost of the project comes to INR ~0.5/meal that includes fuel charges, staff salary and other transportation expenses.
+- The running cost of the project comes to INR ~0.5/meal which includes fuel charges, staff salary and other transportation expenses.

 “The journey of a million meals begins with a single grain of rice, a single idea, and a single group of dedicated people focussed on eliminating hunger”

 — Dr. Radhika Batra

 Together, we can ensure that EIM’s work does not stop and that people do not go to bed hungry.
-Make a donation on the ShareALittle platform and spread the word of the campaign to your friends and family.
+Make a donation on the ShareALittle platform and spread the word about the campaign to your friends and family.
 Remember that each penny matters because a little goes a long way!
 Join the movement and help us distribute a million meals.

 Note: All donations are eligible for a deduction under section 80G of the Income Tax Act.